sconsani/Rooster-Test/README.md

   - My biggest struggle I faced was making the site mobile responsive.
 I think I could have better set up my css file to have organized sections for different viewpoints.
 I had a hard time with managing the background images and transitioning them into background colors when it got to mobile size.

   3. What you enjoyed the most and why.
   - I really enjoyed this assignment because I love the challenge to translate client given materials and requirements into a functional, good looking design.
-I also had fun with having some flexibility in design and getting to keep to user in mind for what would be the best experience.
+I also had fun with having some flexibility in design and getting to keep to user in mind for what would be the best experience, especially with animations.